kenhkan/morrison/README.md

 ### Information Packet (IP)

 In FBP, it is a unit of datum that gets transmitted over a connection at a time and has a lifetime of its own.
-In Morrison, an IP does not have a lifetime of its own in the sense that it is automatically created and destroyed upon sending/receipt.
+In Vyzzi, an IP does not have a lifetime of its own in the sense that it is automatically created and destroyed upon sending/receipt.

 ### Network